mech/Notes/HR/jobline.md

 > Genetic programming offers the possibility of continual, automated improvement on hot code and critical algorithms.
 There is real potential to point a genetic programming algorithm at a git repository and automatically push new generations of software to production when the population improves on prior deployed versions.

+## Story-First

+> A business cannot survive on first-time use and engagement alone.
+While we were proud of the product we built and the results it was getting, this was just one usage story: the first-time usage story.
+What about the rest?
+What might be the next inciting incident to kick off a new story?
+What would be the next beginning, middle, and end?
+Then what?
+What if someone did not return?
+Cliffhangers can happen during a flow that lasts a few minutes or over a period of days, months, or years.
+Over time, we developed stories big and small, one-offs and serials, improving the story for both customers and the business.
+Since we started building story-first, FitCounter has tripled in size and tripled its valuation.
+It is now a profitable business and recently closed yet another successful round of financing so that it can continue this growth.

 ## New feature tour

 Help people learn and grow.
 Proactive notification.
 Prompt people to take action at the right time.